skilesare/immortality/a_new_constitution/article_i.md

 To regulate Commerce with foreign Nations, and among the several States;

-To establish an uniform Rule of Naturalization, and uniform Laws on the subject of Bankruptcies throughout the elected territiories;
+To establish an uniform Rule of Naturalization, and uniform Laws on the subject of Bankruptcies throughout the elected territories;

 To coin Money via a blockchain, regulate the Value thereof, and of foreign Coin, and fix the Standard of Weights and Measures;